deleyeem/sql_challenge/README.md

 # sql_challenge
-Using PostgreSQL with multiple tables, JOIN clauses, aggregrate queries, subqueries, views and entity relationship diagrams (ERDs).
+This challenge is divided into three parts: data modeling, data engineering, and data analysis.
+Using PostgreSQL, I use multiple tables, JOIN clauses, aggregrate queries, subqueries, views and entity relationship diagrams (ERDs).